The Science of Muscle Growth (2026 Edition)

 Why?

-Higher mechanical tension output
+- better tension output

-3. Protein Intake — What Actually Works
+3. Protein Intake: What Actually Works

 3.1 Protein Distribution

-Each meal should contain:
+Each meal should typically contain:

 3.2 Do You Need Supplements?